uswds/public-sans/README.md

 - To view the copyright and specific terms and conditions please refer to ofl.txt

 ##Changelog
+- v20: work on glyph shapes, spacing, and kerning; heavier weight for Regular
 - v17: normalized vertical spacing across all weights and styles
 - v16: added italics and `[[18F]]` ligature glyph
 - v15: add tabular figures to roman styles